 “You are a force to be reckoned with Gwendolyn,” she said, looking at her intently.
 The water was cool around them and little fish played with her feet.

 “How do you know my name?”
 Gwen chose to say in lieu of her first reaction which was to tell the stranger not to use her full name.

 “I know all,” the woman said, “I know that you are going through a time of transition which is very important indeed.
 This time is for when everything will change,”

-The woman chuckled “I can’t tell you that, it would ruin the surprise of course.”
-Well that was certainly useful to her, although this just added to the greater mystery, who was this woman?
+The woman chuckled, “I can’t tell you that, it would ruin the surprise of course.”
+Well that was certainly useful to her, although it just added to the greater mystery, who was this woman?
 How did she know everything?
 “But I can tell you something; you are more powerful than you think, your entire world will be flipped upside down but you will survive, and above all do not trust anybody.”

 “You have so many questions but I will satisfy your curiosity; they can’t be trusted.”

 Then between blinks the woman was gone and Gwen was left alone in the water.
 Words whispered around her and Gwen grew slightly terrified.
 What scared her the most was what the whispers were saying – I’m sorry.
 But what were they sorry for?